Closed Circle Gatherings

 We have an online offering coming soon:

 - Virtual Minerva Gathering on the new moon each month.
 These will be in Zoom/GoogleHangout format, where attendees can log in, submit and share poetry, questions, spiritual connection, and even co-host.
 Each month topic or theme will be given in advance of the gathering.
-These are typically hosted by the Founder of UU Women’s Heart: “Twinkle” Marie Manning from her retreat home in Maine.
+These are typically hosted by: “Twinkle” Marie Manning from her retreat home in Maine.
 Twinkle welcomes women who wish to host, co-host, or be a visible guest on the website, to please email her directly at: TwinkleManning@gmail.com Archives of the online Minerva Gatherings will be made available online, depending on the content’s sensitivity, to view anytime.

 For details about inspirations, visit http://twinklesplace.org/minerva-comes-to-life/